Teatime to Tailgates

 The State Library of Kansas has honored the book along with 14 other "quality titles with wide public appeal, either written by Kansans or about a Kansas-related topic."
 Although it is a college project, the book encompasses the entire university from Call Hall's ice cream parlor to Van Zile's dining room, from Practical Cookery's recipe for Lemon Icebox Cookies to the union's Crown rolls.

 "The most important part will be the people – faculty, staff and students who have collected food memories and built our food legacy," said Jane P. Marshall, who researched and wrote the book.
-Marshall, a food journalist and culinary historian, teaches food writing in the Department of Hospitality Management and Dietetics and is communications coordinator for the College of Human Ecology.
+Marshall, a food journalist and culinary historian, teaches food writing in the Department of Hospitality Management and is communications coordinator for the College of Human Ecology.

 Some of the first students 150 years ago learned the science of agriculture and of cookery.
 They learned, in other words, to grow better wheat and bake better bread as they strengthened their families and their communities.